SapitoSucio/froggo-guides/docs/script_commands.md

 C style sprintf.
 The resulting string is returned same as in PHP.
 All C format specifiers are supported except %n.
 More info: sprintf @ www.cplusplus.com.
-The number of params is only limited by rA's script engine.
+The number of params is only limited by rA`s script engine.

 Example:
 ```cpp